- October 29, 2020

 Human language is perhaps the most sophisticated natural communication system.
 Its ability to express ideas on a wide array of topics, to seek information, provide orders is unparalleled.
 Each language has tens of thousands of words in its vocabulary, enabling speakers to build limitless phrases and sentences, whose connotations are developed from the meaning of the individual words.
 While the use of languages has evolved over time, its design and power of expression remain unchanged.

-That bit of detail about the human language is an essential prelude to Natural Language Processing (NLP).
+That bit of detail about the human language is an essential prelude to Natural Language Processing (NLP solutions).
 After all, NLP is the integration of natural language into computers through programming.

 What is Natural Language Processing?